afarra6/Video-Game-Design/README.md

 * etc*

 Certain integrated assignments are only text prompts, such as end of term projects.
 These categories are not meant to be followed chronologically.
 Teachers should grab assignments as the topics appear in their curriculum/class progress.

-# Future plans and tours

-Currently many of the assignments are being migrated over to an in-engine tour format, utilizing GDQuest's godot-tours plugin.
-These will be able to provide a more guided introduction to concepts in the Godot engine.